Volunteer in Belize

 - Accommodation and meals on the mainland for Friday, Saturday and Sunday nights - accommodation in Placencia varies between US$25-US$150 per night

-- Transfer back to the airport at conclusion of the program - approx US$6-US$10 to the airport in Placencia
+- Transfer to and from the airport - approx US$6-US$10 each way

 - Snacks to take out to the island